Anke van der Sterren

 Dr David Newcombe (PhD) is an Associate Professor, and Co-Director of the Centre for Addiction Research, at University of Auckland.
 He has worked for over 20 years in the addiction sector, in Australia and New Zealand.
 His current research focuses on examining the effectiveness of different treatment approaches for stimulant misuse.

-Elisabeth Yarbakhsh
+Elisabeth Yar

 Alcohol, Tobacco and Other Drug Association ACT (ATODA)